mihe/tsu/README.md

 ### Text editor

-TSU supports the "Goto Definition" feature of Blueprint, which you'll find if you right-click on a function call node (or double-click it).
+TSU supports the `Goto Definition` feature of Blueprint, which you'll find if you right-click on a function call node (or double-click it).
 By default this is set to open files in Notepad.
 If you'd like to change this you can go to the `TypeScript for Unreal` settings in `Editor Preferences`.
 There you'll find presets that you can switch between.

 ![Text editor settings][edt]